Sunday 28 July 1940

 Overall, it is a mediocre day for the Luftwaffe, which is estimated to have lost around a dozen planes.
 However, driving the destroyers away from Dover is a major strategic victory - if it is followed up.
 Otherwise, it is a pointless and ephemeral victory, like gaining "control" over airspace that nobody else needs anyway.

 A legend later grew that British pilot Adolph "Sailor" Malan, a British war hero from South Africa, was the one who wounded Werner Mölders.
 Malan claimed credit for the incident, but another Luftwaffe pilot who observed the incident thought another British pilot, a Lt.
 Webster, did the deed.
 There is no binding proof of who did what, but the odds are that Mölders probably was tangling with RAF No. 41 Squadron, not Malan who headed No. 74 Squadron.

-Battle of the Atlantic: German raider Thor encounters British armed merchant cruiser HMS Alcantara off southern Brazil near Trindade island.
+Battle of the Atlantic: German raider Thor encounters a British armed merchant cruiser, HMS Alcantara, off southern Brazil near Trindade island.
+A battle quickly breaks out.
 It is a fairly evenly matched encounter.
 Thor hits the British ship with three shells and severely damages the Alcantara, forcing it to make port in Rio de Janeiro with 9 casualties.
 Thor takes two shells and also needs repairs.

 The Luftwaffe finds and sinks British freighter Orlock Head in the North Sea.

 Norwegian freighter Argo hits a mine and sinks.
 The mine was laid by French submarine Rubis.

 Italian submarines leave the Mediterranean for the first time and begin operating off the Azores.